Codecademy/docs/content/general/concepts/what-is-an-ide/what-is-an-ide.md

 - [Android Studio](https://developer.android.com/studio)
 - [Microsoft Visual Studio](https://visualstudio.microsoft.com)

 The IDE you decide to use depends on what area of computer programming you wish to pursue.
-Some IDEs, like Android Studio and XCode, are dedicated solely for building mobile applications.
+Some IDEs, like Android Studio and Xcode, are dedicated solely for building mobile applications.